FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Introduction

 In the last few years, several promising approaches have been proposed in literature that adaptively prune layers at each decoding step.
 Token-level early exit proposed in \citep{schuster2022confident, sun2022simple} allow tokens to exit the transformer layer stack early based on different strategies to compute the confidence or saturation level. \citep{elhoushi2024layer, elbayad2019depth, zhang2019scan} extended this idea to incorporate layer skipping at a token level during training.
-While token level early exit is a useful idea in theory, it suffers from a major limitation of incompatible KV Caching in practice \citep{del2023skipdecode}.
-The incompatibility stems from having to recompute KV caches for preceding tokens if we have a delayed exit point for latter tokens often resulting in loss of early exit advantages.
-Since KV cache is crucial in significantly speeding up auto-regressive decoding, inappropriate handling of KV cache limits practical adoption.
+While token level early exit is a useful idea in theory, it suffers from a major limitation of incompatible KV caching in practice \citep{del2023skipdecode}.
+The incompatibility stems from having to recompute KV caches for preceding tokens if we have a delayed exit point for latter tokens, often resulting in loss of early exit advantages.
+This limits its practical adoption since KV cache is crucial in significantly speeding up auto-regressive decoding.